addtt/multi-object-datasets/README.md

 labeled by the number of objects in it, and the attributes of all objects.

 Using datasets only requires `numpy` as datasets are `.npz`.
-Generating sprites requires `scikit-image`, and there are usage examples in PyTorch.
+Generating sprites requires `scikit-image`.
+Tools for using the datasets in PyTorch are provided, with usage examples.

 ## Usage